arikw/write-right-extension/src/README.md

 After installing WriteRight, you can use it on any webpage that has input elements.
 Just start typing and the extension will automatically set the writing direction for you.
 If you want to override the writing direction, you can use the keyboard shortcuts: left control and left shift for LTR, or right control and right shift for RTL.

+## Development

+WriteRight was generated using Bing's GPT, a powerful natural language processing model that can create various types of content.
+The extension's source files are available on [Github](https://github.com/WriteRight/WriteRight), where you can also report issues or suggest improvements.

 ## License

 WriteRight is licensed under the MIT license.
 See [LICENSE](https://github.com/WriteRight/WriteRight/blob/main/LICENSE) for more details.